Special Education Referral and Evaluation

 - direct observations

 Several professionals may be involved, and may include, but are not limited to: the general education teacher, a special education teacher, the school nurse, the school psychologist, a speech-language pathologist, an adapted physical education teacher, occupational therapist, or physical therapist.

 Teachers can refer a student to a Child Study Team without your authorization; however, no special education evaluation can take place without your written consent.
 The school district will invite you to an evaluation planning meeting.
 You will work with the school team to determine what areas will be assessed, what tests will be used and who will do the testing.
 A Prior Written Notice form requesting permission to evaluate your child will be sent to you for your signature, shortly after the evaluation-planning meeting.

 Once permission is received by the school district, they have 30 school days (not including holidays and weekends) to complete the testing.
 This time period is determined by state rules in order to provide schools with enough time to conduct an appropriate evaluation of your child’s needs.

 After the Evaluation

 After the evaluation, the case manager or school psychologist assigned to your child will contact you.
 This person will coordinate a date and time for you to discuss the results of your child’s evaluation with members of the evaluation team along with at least one classroom teacher.
 The student’s participation is determined on an individual basis and is up to you.

 The assessment results will be summarized in an evaluation report.
 You will receive a copy of the final report.
 Your child’s eligibility for special education services is determined by very specific criteria outlined by State and Federal Law.

-If your child is found to meet the eligibility criteria for any of the identified educational disabilities the evaluation team can recommend moving on to the development of an Individualized Education Plan (IEP).
+If your child is found to meet the eligibility criteria for any of the identified educational disabilities the evaluation team will develop an Individualized Education Plan (IEP).

 If your child does not qualify for special education and still struggles in school, there are other options that may be available to him or her.
 General education supports include: